ThaaoBlues/ecosys/readme.md

 To avoid all conflicts of path, the secure_id is shared between when you link a device and will be used to identify the correct sync task

-## /!\ we called the sync task id secure_id just because it should avoid collision a path problems, not because it is "secure"
+## /!\ we called the sync task id secure_id just because it should avoid collision and path problems, not because it is "secure"

 TODO
 - Tester avec un autre appareil